- What is Prevent and how to get help

 If you have concerns about an individual:

-If you are concerned that someone you know, or have come across, is at risk of being exploited for extremist purposes, you should inform the Local Authority who will assess the individual and provide them with appropriate support if they are at risk.
+If you are concerned that someone you know, or have come across, is at risk of being exploited for extremist purposes, you should inform us so we can assess the individual and provide them with appropriate support if they are at risk.

 Channel is a national programme lead by local authorities which offers help and guidance to people who may be at risk of becoming involved in extremism.